GSMUTNSR/book_codes/README.md

 They describe how to run the code dedicated to each exercise.
 Input and output files are provided.

-If users want to use the files in "test_files" directories to test codes, as mentioned in the user's manual, they must copy the content of "workspace_for_GSM" to their own workspace.
+If users want to use the files in "test_files" directories to test codes, as mentioned in the user's manual, they must copy the content of "workspace_for_GSM" and "Qbox_interaction" to their own workspace.

 The use of many-body projectiles in GSM-CC is in development.
 Codes might run, but results might not be correct.